DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels|

 d.
 Flat tray.
 Inside bottom dimensions: 14-3/4 inches long by 10-3/4 inches wide.
 Height: 8 inches to bottom of handhold, 11-1/4 inches to top of tray.

 a.
-Subject to availability of equipment, standard MM trays must be used for all letter-size mail, except that EMM trays must be used when available for letter-size mail that exceeds the inside dimensions of MM trays defined in 4.2.
+Subject to availability of equipment, standard 2-foot MM trays must be used for all letter-size mail, except that EMM trays must be used when available for letter-size mail that exceeds the inside dimensions of MM trays defined in 4.2.
+When using EMM trays, the 1-foot MM tray may be used in order to minimize the number of letter trays.
 When EMM trays are not available for those larger pieces, they must be placed in MM trays, angled back, or placed upright perpendicular to the length of the tray in row(s) to preserve their orientation.

 b.
 Pieces must be “faced” (oriented with all addresses in the same direction with the postage area in the upper right).